Assign and remove role permissions

 A resource determines the permissions that are available.

 - Use the toggle buttons next to each action to turn permissions on or off.
-As permissions are added, they will appear in the permissions list.
+Permissions will appear in the permissions list as they are added.

 - Once you are happy with the permissions, press Save.